radleylewis/blog/src/locations_001.md

 Recently in Sydney I sat down with a friend who exclaimed that "recent studies and literature have shown that Australia's COVID response was too extreme".
 Nothing better sums up western democracy than pursing a disastrous policy at any cost, and with no consideration given to other views, only to later admit that "mistakes were made" without any sense of accountability.
 Knowing however that this is the modus operandi of the legacy west, it became more than apparant that the most effective strategy is to vote with ones feet.
 To leave.

-> “Wherever you go, go with all your heart!” - Confucius.
+> “Wherever you go, go with all your heart!” - Confucius

 I have been fortunate to live in many different countries and a variety of systems.
 Majority Islamic countries, officially communist countries, monarchies, republics and parliamentary democracies.
 A common misconception is that only Western Democracies have freedoms - probably the only thing the United States still leads in is propaganda, hence this misconception.
 But just because certain rights are not enshrined in any official document does not mean they do not exist.
 In fact, the presence of any legal rights is often evidence that such rights do not really exist in practice.